September 24th, 2019

 The route continues to be a bit confusing and is unmarked, since it’s an alternate.
 There are a few cairns and blue blazes but mostly I depend on my GPS.
 I follow some faint footprints too.
-Down I go, as the forest changes from ponderosa and aspens to piñon, and juniper.
-There is some sage, which always smells so fresh after the rain.
+Down I go, as the forest changes from ponderosa and aspens to piñon and juniper.
+There’s some sagebrush, which always smells so fresh after the rain.
 It feels like the desert SW here.
 It’s also starting to warm up finally.

 The trail winds down the box canyon to Ghost Ranch Education Center and Retreat.
 It’s a sprawling complex of adobe buildings and is popular with artists…they make pilgrimages to honor Georgia O’Keefe.
 She studied and worked around this area.
 One of the cabins is titled as her studio.
 There are artists lined up along the road, painting the morning light.
 They all think I’m coming back from a day hike and are shocked to learn that I hiked here from Chama, from Colorado, and from Canada.

 I never know quite how far to take it…if I lead with Canada, then I just sound like I’m making a joke.
 It’s too ridiculous for most people to believe and I come off sounding like a jerk.
 I really sound like a jerk if I mention that I did it last summer too.
 It is rather ridiculous when I think about it myself.

 I get to the ranch with plenty of time to dry my stuff and get cleaned up a little.
 DNA and Etch a Sketch arrive and then Relentless.
 I wanted to walk with him on this last day but I was just too cold in the morning and needed to move fast.
 It’s not the same as finishing at a border with a monument but at least it’s a beautiful spot.
 Congrats Relentless, you did it!
 And most amazingly, you put up with me for thousands of miles!